superdesk/web-publisher/docs/bundles/SWPMultiTenancyBundle/services.rst

 TenantSubscriber
 ----------------

-This subscribes to every Doctrine ORM ``prePersist`` event, when persisting the data.
+This subscriber subscribes to every Doctrine ORM ``prePersist`` event, when persisting the data.
 It makes sure that the persisted object (which needs to implement :ref:`component_tenant_model_tenant-aware-interface`) will be associated with the current tenant when saving the object.